WoolwichWeb/joomla-on-platformsh/README.md

 platform push
 ```

-This will keep a history of all the important changes to your Joomla! site.
+This will keep a history of all the important changes to your Joomla! site's templates.

 *Important Note*: templates in version control (`/templates`) will always overwrite those in `/web/templates`.